“Venice is like eating an entire box of chocolate liqueurs in one go.” — Truman Capote

 If you want to find a more off the beaten path spot for cocktails, head to the Campo Santa Margherita in the Dorsoduro area.
 Chet Bar is a trendy little bar just off the north side of the square.

 For dinner, if you’re a fan of fresh seafood, you can’t do better than the tiny restaurant of Ai Artisti in Dorsoduro (make reservations!)
 The menu changes daily according to what’s on offer at the nearby Rialto fish market.

 Day 2 in Venice: Museums, Cannaregio, the Rialto & Gondola Ride

-On day 2, take a deeper dive into the many layers of Venice.
+On day two of your 2 days in Venice itinerary, take a deeper dive into the many layers of Venice.

 Day 2 Morning

 If you want a glamorous breakfast or brunch, book at table at Hotel Danieli.
 Perched on the hotel’s roof top, the Restaurant Terrazza Danieli is a magical location, overlooking the Grand Canal, the Doge’s Palace, and the Lido.
 This was one of the nicest things that I did my last time in Venice.

 The Terrazza is very pricey.
 So, if you understandably want something more casual, there are loads of coffee and pastry shops around Venice.

 Once you’re fueled up, choose one of Venice’s premiere museums to visit, depending on your own interests:

 - (1) the Peggy Guggenheim Museum (modern art)